pyrossh/atoms_state/README.md

 );
 dispatch(IncrementAction());
 print(counterAtom.value);
-// prints 1
+// output: 1

-// You can watch for changes in the build method which will cause a rebuild whenever the atom value changes counterAtom.watch(context)
+// You can watch for changes in the build method
+// which will cause a rebuild whenever the atom value changes counterAtom.watch(context)
 ```